-Weeping tile systems are a great place to start.
-This is one plan that can help you prevent having a build up of water near your foundation.
-You are probably asking yourself right about now, what in the world is this weeping tile system?
-The simple answer is that it is a porous pipe used for drainage.
-There are two basic ways to use a weeping tile system for your home.
+While there are different ways to prevent water from accumulating around your home, a weeping tile system is a great place to start.
+You are probably asking yourself right about now, “What in the world is a weeping tile system?
+Also known as a drain tile system, a weeping tile system basically consists of a porous pipe used for drainage.
+There are two basic ways to use a weeping tile system for your Houston home.

-Both the exterior and interior weeping tile system installs are labor intensive, therefore the money to install these systems can be costly.
-An exterior, full perimeter system can cost between $8000 and $15000 dollars to install.
-This does include the sump pump and accessories.
+The installation of interior and exterior weeping tile systems is often a labor-intensive process.
+That’s why it can be quite expensive.
+An exterior system can cost anywhere from $10 to $75 per linear foot to install.
 The interior system will cost about half as much.
-Installing an interior system will also eliminate the need for the removal of plants and other landscaping obstructions.
+Installing an interior system will also eliminate the need for removing plants and other landscaping features.